 October 2011: Crew Chief Knauss overheard telling Johnson to intentionally wreck his car if he wins the race.

-June 2007: Failed fender inspection pre race.
+June 2007: Failed fender inspection pre-race.

-February 2006: Raised rear window fails post-inspection.
+February 2006: Raised rear window failed post-inspection.

 While illegal modifications are nothing new in Nascar---just check out another famous Johnson, Junior Johnson----the list of modifications that were caught by Nascar casts suspicion over Johnson and his Crew Chief Chad Knauss.

 Those who dislike Jimmie wonder what he’s been able to get away with and if cheating is the explanation for why his cars seem to go so fast, pass with relative ease and win championships year after year.

 In August of 2009 Johnson took advantage of a loophole called “the lucky dog.”

 (Basically, the lucky dog gives the first driver that is one off the lead lap a chance to rejoin the field.)

 Johnson was three laps behind after having a power problem and many felt that the lucky laps went too far in allowing him back into contention.

 You can do everything right but if the guy in front of you wrecks, he may take you and a good chunk of the field out of contention.
 Even the most skilled drivers can’t avoid the mistakes of others all the time.